Every building tells a story—you just need to know what to look for in the brickwork, windows, and street patterns.

 As an Amazon Associate I earn from qualifying purchases.
 Prices may change.

-Pick a 6-8 block radius in an older neighborhood.
-Pre-1960s construction shows more variety.
-Check your city's historical building registry online first—many cities maintain databases with construction dates and original uses.
+Pick a 6-8 block radius in a pre-1960s neighborhood.
+Check your city's historical building registry online first—many maintain databases with construction dates and original uses.
+This prep work reveals which blocks survived urban renewal and where to concentrate your search.

 Get everything you need to make this quest amazing.